marinaserranomontes/annotation-widget/README.md

 Prerequisites
 -----

-* Version 2.7, 2.6, or 2.5 of [OpenTok iOS SDK](https://tokbox.com/developer/sdks/ios/): latest version is preferred
+* Version 2.7, 2.6, or 2.5 of [OpenTok iOS SDK](https://tokbox.com/developer/sdks/ios/): *latest version is preferred*
 * An Xcode project that uses the OpenTok iOS SDK

-PRO TIP: If you don't already have a project, grab the [OpenTok iOS SDK samples](https://github.com/opentok/opentok-ios-sdk-samples) for a quick start.
+**PRO TIP**: If you don't already have a project, grab the [OpenTok iOS SDK samples](https://github.com/opentok/opentok-ios-sdk-samples) for a quick start.

-Adding the plugin to your project
+Adding the widget to your project
 ----------

-You can add the plugin using CocoaPods or manually.
+You can add the widget using CocoaPods or manually.

 ### CocoaPods